Leody Taveras Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Twins pitching staff leads MLB.
+- The Twins' 3.91 team ERA ranks seventh among all MLB pitching staffs.

-- The Twins' 3.93 team ERA ranks seventh among all league pitching staffs.
+- Twins pitchers combine to surrender 153 total home runs at a rate of 1.2 per game (to rank 16th in the league).

-- Twins pitchers combine to surrender 152 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- The righty last appeared on Wednesday, Aug.
+2 against the St. Louis Cardinals, when he threw four innings, allowing seven earned runs while giving up nine hits.

-- The righty last pitched on Saturday against the Pittsburgh Pirates, when he went 6 2/3 innings, allowing four earned runs while giving up four hits.
+- In 22 games this season, the 27-year-old has amassed a 4.43 ERA and 10.9 strikeouts per nine innings, while allowing a batting average of .242 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.